 I’m SO guilty of inserting counterpoints when no one is really asking for them.
-I mean, I shall defend the rights of all humans to the ends of the earth, but do I need to comment on EVERY post that crazy friend posts?
+I mean, I shall defend the rights of all humans to the ends of the earth, but do I need to comment on EVERY post that crazy acquaintance posts?
 Nope.

-In an effort to not lose all faith in humanity, I’m trying to keep my social media intake to a minimum this month.
+In an effort to not lose all faith in humanity, I’m trying to keep my social media intake to a minimum lately.
 So far, so good.
 This has forced me to be a lot more present with my girls, friends, and husband.
 On the other hand, I’ve realized that wasting time on your smartphone is the new smoke break.
 What’s a girl to do when I need to step away from my personal chaos but don’t want to wade into the public chaos that is Facebook?!

 Alas, here are four free and different ways to take a mental break using your phone.

 I’m sure you’ve used Etsy to buy a Christmas present or the perfect vintage handbag, but go back and just play.
 Enter any word combination you can think of and see what people have created that matches the description.
 I played this game with Eggroll and we found a Blue Chicken pot holder, hot macaroni felt kitchen toys, and this sweet removable pink flowers wallpaper.

 No need to actually purchase anything (though all the more power to you if you do!)
 The fun is in the hunt.